gibsonMatt/bioneer/README.md

 export OPENAI_APIKEY="you-api-key"
 ```

 Vectorstores and example datasets will be stored at `~/.bioneer/`.
-To change where `bioneer` looks for example data or where the Chroma database is stored, you can optionally set the following environmental variables:
+To change where `bioneer` looks for example data or where the Chroma database is stored, you can optionally set the following environmental variables.
+Environmental variables will be preferred.

 ```
 VECTORSTORE="path"